Land of the Giants: Merchandise and licensing

 In 1968, Aurora Plastics Corporation produced two plastic model kits based on the series: Land of the Giants was the title of a diorama depicting a giant snake attacking characters Steve Burton, Betty Hamilton, and Dan Erickson, who uses a giant safety pin as a spear.
 The second kit was a model of the Spindrift, released as Land of the Giants Space Ship, instead of using the proper name for the vehicle.

 In 1975, Aurora reissued the kit (now renamed Rocket Transport Spindrift), with new box art and photos of the assembled kit.
 It had a front, top section that could be lifted off, revealing a full interior that had to be constructed by the builder, as well as a working door.
 Most of the model kit was molded in the same bright red-orange as the ship itself, while the interior was molded in a light green, which could be painted.

 In 1969, Aladdin Industries released a metal, embossed lunch box based on the series.
 The artist, Elmer Lenhardt, used his own likeness for a giant scientist taunting the little people.
 A reproduction of the lunch box was later released by Fab Gear USA in a limited edition of 5000.

 Deanna Lund (Valerie Scott) co-wrote a series of short stories based on the series, under the collective title "Valerie in Giant Land".

 MeTV began airing Land of the Giants in September 2016 to complement its Saturday-night sci-fi line-up of other Irwin Allen series: Voyage to the Bottom of the Sea, Lost in Space, and The Time Tunnel.
 Prior to debuting on MeTV, Land of the Giants had aired only sporadically in syndication in recent years.
-The Horror Channel in the UK aired the series in full from September 19, 2016, showing one episode a day on weekdays, for 10 weeks.
+The Horror Channel in the UK aired the series in full from September 19 of the same year, showing one episode a day on weekdays, for 10 weeks.
+In the 1980s, "Land of The Giants" was rerun on the USA Network as part of a weekday morning block which also included "Lost in Space" from Irwin Allen.
+The Sci-Fi Channel rebroadcast "Land of the Giants" along with other Irwin Allen series during the early years of its operation.